 - Ask the students to decide why the caller is calling.
 For a change of focus you can do this activity as a whole class.
 Ask them to agree on one of the callers from the list and then repeat the brainstorming process.
 For example, if the students choose mad scientist, write up all the possible reasons he or she could be calling, for example, he would like to buy one of your brothers or sisters for a very high price for research that could save the human race, she meant to call the prime minister to warn of an alien plot, he suspects you might be a superhero and would like you to come down to the lab for tests, she has forgotten her key and wants to know if you can let her in the building, etc.

 - Finally students need to decide what the person who picks up the phone does in response to the call.
 Again, for a change of focus students could do this individually as they should be very comfortable with the process and be able to work alone.
 Ask each student to choose their favourite reason the caller is calling and give them five minutes to note down as many possible endings as they can think of, following the same procedure as in groups and whole class.

 - When the time is up get students into small groups to share their work and as a final round up ask a group member to share one of the story endings in open class.

-Ask the students to write it up for homework or in class.
-This should encourage any of your students who say, "But I just don't know what to write!"
+Ask the students to write the story up for homework or in class.
+This should encourage any of your students who say, 'But I just don't know what to write!'